‘My Big Fat Fabulous Life’ Star Opens Up About ‘Terrifying’ Vandalism Incident

 “People regularly mail things to my parents’ home address, show up, and once a woman even walked right in the house and into the living room and began talking to my mom,” she commented.

-Although many times fans mean well, Thore wishes that her admirers would respect her privacy, since she is open and willing to share her life during the filming of her popular reality series.
+Although many times fans mean well, Thore wishes that her admirers would respect her privacy since she is open and willing to share her life during the filming of her popular reality series.

 While those instances seem fairly harmless, albeit an invasion of privacy, the TLC personality went on to explain that this most recent act wasn’t actually the first time she had to contact the authorities.